Kapiainen/Lauhdutin/Readme.md

 - Assign tags for filtering purposes.
 Some tags may have been assigned via the game's platform, which is indicated by a `*`, and cannot be altered via Lauhdutin.
 - Set the game to ignore global and platform-specific bangs.
 - Assign starting and/or stopping bangs.

+# Banners

+Banners for **Windows shortcuts** can be added to the same folder as the shortcuts and must have the same name as the corresponding shortcut (e.g. `Spelunky.jpg` if the shortcut is called `Spelunky.lnk`).

+Custom banners for other platforms can be placed in `\Rainmeter\Skins\Lauhdutin\@Resources\cache\<platform name here>`.
+If there is no existing banner to replace, then the name to use for the banner will depend on the platform:
+- **Steam**: Use the game's AppID, which can e.g. be found in the URL of the game's Steam store page.
+The AppID can also be found by inspecting the game's path in the Game window (see [Games](#games)).
+- **Steam (shortcuts for non-Steam games)**: Use the ID is generated based on the path to the game's executable and its name in your Steam library.
+The ID can also be found by inspecting the game's path in the Game window (see [Games](#games)).
+- **Blizzard Battle.net**: Use the name of the game's folder (e.g. `Hearthstone.jpg` if the game's folder is called `Hearthstone`).
+- **GOG Galaxy**: Use the game's ID, which can be found by inspecting the game's path in the Game window (see [Games](#games)) when launching GOG Galaxy games via the client.

+If the skin fails to download a banner for a game from a platform that supports automatic downloading of banners, then a file with the extension `.failedToDownload` can be found instead where the banner should be.
+Removing this file will cause the skin to make another attempt to download the banner the next time that the skin is refreshed.

 ## Searching